fairlearn/fairlearn/README.md

 [![Build Status](https://dev.azure.com/responsibleai/fairlearn/_apis/build/status/Nightly?branchName=master)](https://dev.azure.com/responsibleai/fairlearn/_build/latest?definitionId=23&branchName=master) ![MIT license](https://img.shields.io/badge/License-MIT-blue.svg) ![PyPI](https://img.shields.io/pypi/v/fairlearn?color=blue)

-# fairlearn
+# Fairlearn

-The fairlearn project seeks to enable anyone involved in the development of artificial intelligence (AI) systems to assess their system's fairness and mitigate the observed unfairness.
-The fairlearn repository contains a Python package and Jupyter notebooks with the examples of usage.
+The Fairlearn project seeks to enable anyone involved in the development of artificial intelligence (AI) systems to assess their system's fairness and mitigate the observed unfairness.
+The Fairlearn repository contains a Python package and Jupyter notebooks with the examples of usage.

- #### fairlearn components ####
+ #### Fairlearn components ####
  * Assessment dashboard: high-level and detailed views, for assessing which groups are negatively impacted.
  * Mitigation strategies: easy to incorporate into existing machine-learning pipelines.

 Together, these components empower data scientists and business leaders to navigate any tradeoffs between fairness and performance, and to select the mitigation strategy that best fits their needs.